MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 - does despawn cause grab "release"?
 - does "attach" cause "release"?
-- does an entity colliding with another cause "release" (probably same as moving too far)
 - does ownership transfer while held send any events?
 - When do entity.owner vs world.getLocalPlayer() change - it seems that in `transferOwnership` that the former has already changed but not the latter?
   \*inside of `playerExit` callback is the player still in the array?
 Right after?